CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Dataset Guestbooks
 ===========================================================
 Guestbooks allow you to collect data about who is downloading the files from your datasets.
-You can decide to collect account information (username, given name & last name, affiliation, etc.) as well as create custom questions (e.g., What do you plan to use this data for?).
+You can decide to collect account information (username, given name & last name, affiliation, etc.) as well as create custom questions.
 You are also able to download the data collected from the enabled guestbooks as Excel files to store and use outside of Dataverse.

 How do you create a guestbook?